Article

 Review Form W-9s as you receive them.

 Make sure all the required boxes are completed and the taxpayer has signed the form.
 This will be key if the IRS contacts you regarding incorrect information.
-Additionally, getting this corrected right away will be easier than trying to track down a new W-9 in January of the following year, when you are rushing to prepare all of your information returns.
+Additionally, getting this corrected right away is easier than trying to track down a new W-9 in January of the following year, when you are rushing to prepare all of your information returns (and so is the vendor you are requesting information from.)

 Streamline your processes with digital solutions.